ExplicITConsulting/set-outlooksignatures.com/faq.md

 By the way: Companies often make wrong assumptions about free and open source software.
 Open source software absolutely can contain closed source code.
 The term "open source" does not automatically imply free usage or even free access to the code.
 The permission to use software for free does not imply free support.

-##Not sure if Set-OutlookSignatures is the right solution for your company?
+## Not sure if Set-OutlookSignatures is the right solution for your company?
-The core of Set-OutlookSignatures is available free of charge as open-source software and can be used for as long and for as many mailboxes as your company wants.<br>All documentation is publicly available, and you can get free community support at GitHub or get first-class fee-based support, training, workshops and more from [ExplicIT Consulting](https://explicitconsulting.at/open-source/set-outlooksignatures/).
+The core of Set-OutlookSignatures is available free of charge as open-source software and can be used for as long and for as many mailboxes as your company wants.<br>All documentation is publicly available, and you can get free community support at GitHub or get first-class fee-based support, training, workshops and more from [ExplicIT Consulting](support.md).

-For a small annual fee per mailbox, the [Benefactor Circle add-on](https://github.com/Set-OutlookSignatures/Set-OutlookSignatures/blob/main/docs/Benefactor%20Circle.md) offers a whole bunch of additional features.<br>All documentation is publicly available, and the free 14-day trial version allows companies to test all additional features at no cost.
+For a small annual fee per mailbox, the [Benefactor Circle add-on](benefactorcircle.md) offers additional enterprise-grade features.<br>All documentation is publicly available, and the free 14-day trial version allows companies to test all additional features at no cost.

-Your company is not sure whether the add-on will pay off?<br>Visit https://explicitconsulting.at/open-source/set-outlooksignatures/#4-financial-benefits-of-centrally-managing-signatures-and-out-of-office-replies and learn how you can do the calculation tailored to the needs of your company.<br>Should your company come to the conclusion that the add-on does not pay off, it can still use the free and open source version of Set-OutlookSignatures.
+Your company is not sure whether the add-on will pay off?<br>The chapter '[`Financial benefits of using the Benefactor Circle add-on`](benefactorcircle.md)' shows how you can do the calculation tailored to the needs of your company.<br>Should your company come to the conclusion that the add-on does not pay off, it can still use the free and open source version of Set-OutlookSignatures.

 # Why is the out-of-office assistant not activated automatically?